Dispute or Payment Dispute

-A payment dispute is a consumer protection mechanism.
+Payment disputes are a type of consumer protection.
 Cardholders have the right to dispute a credit or debit card transaction if it was unauthorized or illegitimate.
 If a transaction is disputed, the cardholder is no longer required to make payment.
-Rather, the merchant sacrifices revenue–funds are removed from the merchant’s account and returned to the cardholder.
+Rather, the merchant sacrifices revenue — funds are removed from the merchant’s account and returned to the cardholder.

 Bank Chargebacks vs. Cardholder Disputes

 Disputes can be initiated by either the cardholder or the issuing bank.

 Examples of situations in which the issuer might initiate a dispute include:

 - The transaction was processed late, beyond the card brand’s allotted settlement time limit